department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Report 09_2024.md

 ## Research questions

 Understand where and when users need the prefill alert to appear.
-- Does the prefill alert in the unauthenticated experience entice them to sign in to complete the form?
 - Where do they expect the prefill alert message to be located once they are authenticated?
-- In what variation do they notice the prefill alert?
-Top of page?
-On the step pages?
+- On which pages do they expect to see the prefill alert populated?
 - Does bolding the word ‘note’ make an impact on whether they will read the information?

 Understand how users expect the prefilled data to display.
-- Which version of the data display (address block vs gray card component) helps users to more quickly understand that it contains prefilled data?
+- Which version of the data display (address block vs gray card component) is more effective in providing prefill information to users?
-- Do they notice the prefilled data where it is located on the page in either the address block or gray card component?
+- What are users impressions of the two versions of displaying their prefilled data?

 Understand users' expectations around why certain data can be edited within their profile and other data cannot.
 - How do they feel about the ability to edit some data but not others?